Chart Color Schemes

 Bolton Point - Teralba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 14 projects that could impact the area significantly due to their influence on local infrastructure.
-Notable projects include Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Toronto Foreshore Revitalisation, and Edgeworth 112-lot Subdivision.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely affecting the region.
+Notable initiatives include Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Toronto Foreshore Revitalisation, and Edgeworth 112-lot Subdivision.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.